Kentico/xperience-dynamics365-sales/README.md

 ### Activity synchronization

-This scheduled task loads all contacts that have been synchronized to Dynamics 365 and synchronizes their activities which were logged since the task's __Last run__ time.
-There is one exception- since activities are synchronized immediately when a new contact is created in Dynamics 365, this task will use the "ContactDynamics365SynchronizedOn" custom field to load only the activities logged after the synchronization time.
+This scheduled task loads all contacts that have been synchronized to Dynamics 365 and synchronizes their activities which were logged since the task's __Last run__ time, with one exception.
+Since activities are synchronized immediately when a new contact is created in Dynamics 365, this task uses the "ContactDynamics365SynchronizedOn" custom field to load only the activities logged after the synchronization time.

-In order for an activity to be synchronized, the [activity type](https://docs.xperience.io/on-line-marketing-features/configuring-and-customizing-your-on-line-marketing-features/configuring-activities/adding-custom-activity-types) __Code name__ in Xperience must match the name of the entity in Dynamics 365.
+In order for an activity to be synchronized, the [activity type](https://docs.xperience.io/x/_wiRBg) __Code name__ in Xperience must match the name of the entity in Dynamics 365.
 For example, Dynamics 365 contains the ["phonecall" entity](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/web-api/phonecall?view=dynamics-ce-odata-9) out-of-the-box, which you can see by opening the __Power apps__ application and navigating to __Data → Tables__:

 ![Dynamics 365 entities](/Assets/entities.png)